kashflowNG/WebUrlViewer/replit.md

 ## Overview

-This is a full-stack web application that provides a browser-like URL viewer with an embedded iframe interface.
-The application allows users to view websites through a clean, responsive interface with auto-scroll and auto-refresh capabilities.
-The system features a cyberpunk/hacker-themed UI with performance monitoring and browser-like navigation controls.
+This is a full-stack mobile application that provides a browser-like URL viewer with an embedded iframe interface.
+The application mimics a native mobile app experience with touch-friendly controls, mobile-optimized layout, and smartphone-like interface elements.
+Users can view websites through a clean, responsive mobile interface with auto-scroll and auto-refresh capabilities.
+The system features a modern blue-themed UI with performance monitoring and mobile navigation controls.

 ## System Architecture